The Heart Of Our Story

 Good Will

-Few knew that during this time, billionaire Paul Mellon invited Charlie to help him develop music schools in Haiti.
-They worked together for years, and Charlie donated thousands of dollars of musical instruments and a lot of his time to this project.
-They remained lifelong friends.
+During this period, few knew that billionaire Paul Mellon had invited Charlie to help him develop music schools in Haiti.
+Charlie donated thousands of dollars’ worth of musical instruments and much of his time to the project, working with Mellon for years.
+The two remained lifelong friends.

 With the guidance of his friend, billionaire philanthropist Paul Mellon, Charlie Ponte donated instruments and gave jobs to Haitians as oboe and bassoon reed makers!